pleb/blog/posts/minimal-nextjs-blog-part3-show-post.md

 ## Blog page routing/display

-Now I've installed the libraries that I'll need to display a blog page.
-I'll add the page to handle routes to a blog post.
-To do this, I'll be making use of [dynamic route segments](https://nextjs.org/docs/routing/introduction#dynamic-route-segments).
-Essentially, this feature allows me to build all pages that will reside under the /blogs/* segment at build (webpack) time.
-Note: As this is a static website, I'm not capturing the route, but rather, I'm building out the known pages under this route dynamically.
-If it helps, think of it as building a page per blog post - even though under the hood it's optimised as you would expect.
+With the libraries installed, I add the page to handle routes to a blog post.
+To do this, I make use of [dynamic route segments](https://nextjs.org/docs/routing/introduction#dynamic-route-segments).
+Essentially, this feature allows me to build all pages that reside under the /blogs/* segment at build time.
+Note: As this is a static website, I'm not capturing the route.
+I'm building out the known pages under this route dynamically.
+It may help to think of it as building a page per blog post - even though under the hood it's optimised as you would expect.

-First, I'll add the specially named file `[slug].tsx` under the folder `blog` in the `pages` directory.
-The full path is`./pages/blog/[slug].tsx`.
+First, I add the specially named file `[slug].tsx` under the folder `blog` in the `pages` directory.

 ### Page component

-A blog page, of course, will be a new React component, so I'll define that first.
-I'll start with my props type.
+A blog page will be a new React component, so I define that first.
+I start by defining my prop type.

 ```ts
 interface IBlogPostProps {